coderefinery/coderefinery.org/content/blog/2022-05-18-measuring-impact.md

   - Breakout rooms could be a natural way to measure attendance but with team and group registration and exercise room delegation this becomes less directly measurable.
-- How can we measure less but have more meaningful results to not add too much work?
+- How can we measure less but have more meaningful results while not adding too much work?
   - We should not try to achieve perfection.
 Some data / details cannot be collected.